Russian sports organisations face heavy toll of mounting sporting sanctions

 Formula One’s governing body was due to hold an emergency meeting on Tuesday to discuss the future of Russian driver Nikita Mazepin.

-The Automobile Federation of Ukraine president Leonid Kostyuchenk has demanded the FIA bans all Russian and Belarusian drivers from competing outside of their own countries.
+The Automobile Federation of Ukraine president Leonid Kostyuchenko has demanded the FIA bans all Russian and Belarusian drivers from competing outside of their own countries.

 World Rugby denounced Russia’s “aggressive invasion”, adding the country’s actions have been facilitated by Belarus, and the governing body has therefore decided to suspend both countries “from all international rugby and cross-border club rugby activities until further notice” with full and immediate effect.